Board of Governors

 Sukhminder Singh Virk is a Barrister and Solicitor and Sole Practitioner with High Point Law in Surrey, BC.
 Before launching his own practice, Mr. Virk worked with the law firm A.S.
 Mattoo & Associates.
 Before being called to the Bar, he articled with Phillips Paul in Richmond, and also with Shergill & Company, in Surrey.
 Mr. Virk has been actively involved with the Guru Nanak Education Society of BC, having served as a founding director for the Society, which launched a 500-student capacity school in the 2010-2011 academic year.
 He currently serves as a Director and Assistant Secretary to the Guru Nanak Sikh Gurdwara Society, to which he was elected in 2009.
 Mr. Singh is a member of the Canadian Bar Association, South Asian Bar Association of BC, Trial Lawyers Association of BC, and the Surrey Chamber of Commerce.
 He holds his Bachelor of Arts (Political Science) from Simon Fraser University, and his Bachelor of Law (Honours) from Kingston University in London, UK.

-Claire Wang is the Manager of Finance with Vancouver Economic Commission, an agency of the City of Vancouver that works to strengthen the City's economic future.
-Reporting to the CEO, Ms. Wang oversees all financial, accounting and corporate planning activities, risk management, HR, IT, and funding from private and public sources.
+Claire Wang is the Director of Finance and Operations, Burnaby Hospital Foundation, Fraser Health Authority.
+Ms. Wang oversees all financial, accounting and corporate planning activities, risk management, HR, IT, and funding from private and public sources.
 Previously, Ms. Wang worked for School District No. 45 for over a decade and was responsible for managing $9 million annual revenues and more than 600 foreign students.
 Ms. Wang recently retired from her 2-year term as Chair of Finance, Audit and Investment Committee and Treasurer with SFU Childcare Society.
 She helped the non-profit organization achieve a substantial improvement in financial reporting, budgeting, internal controls and strategic planning.
 Ms. Wang holds a Certified General Accountants designation, as well as a Master of Business Administration Degree from Queen's University and Bachelor of Business Administration degree (major in Accounting) from Simon Fraser University.